igor47/vimrc/README.md

 My vim config
 =============

 I do all of my work in the latest possible version of Vim.
-I usually run Vim inside tmux, with which I interact via semi-transparent, 256-color, unicode xterm.
-Many of my settings, including color settings, reflect this.
-I prefer tabs to buffers, and there is much integration with git.
+I usually run Vim inside tmux, itself run in alacritty.
+My Alacritty config is in my [dotfiles repo](https://github.com/igor47/dotfiles).

 How to use
 ---------

+To install the repo:

-    git clone <this repo> ~/.vim
+    git clone <this repo> ~/repos/
-    pushd ~/.vim && git submodule init && git submodule update && popd mv ~/.vimrc ~/.vimrc.bak
+    pushd ~ && ln -s ~/reps/vimrc .vim && ln -s ~/.vim/vimrc ~/.vimrc && popd

-    ln -s ~/.vim/vimrc ~/.vimrc
+Then, open vim and run `PlugInstall`.

 Caveats
 -------